odtp-org/odtp-manuals/docs/installation/docker-compose_install.md

 cp .env.dist .env
 ```

-Then fill in your crendentials into `.env` as follows:
+Then fill in your credentials into `.env` as follows: you can delete parts of the
+`.env` file that are only needed for the setup method `[VM]`.
+In case you are not setting up the project for development, you can also delete the
+sections that are only needed for `[DEV]`.

 Decide on credentials for the different services